reactos/reactos/README.md

 We are always looking for developers!
 Check [how to contribute](CONTRIBUTING.md) if you are willing to participate.

+__Legal notice__: If you have seen proprietary Microsoft Windows source code (including but not limited to the leaked Windows NT 3.5, NT 4, 2000 source code and the Windows Research Kernel), your contribution won't be accepted because of potential copyright violation.

 Try out cloud-based ReactOS development using Gitpod and Docker:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/reactos/reactos)